build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 ## Step 5: Create the SNS Terraform Module

 In this section we will use [Terraform](https://www.terraform.io/) to create an SNS Rule.
-SNS is the Simple Notification Service and it enabled you to send notification when certain critiera is met.
+SNS is the Simple Notification Service and it enabled you to send notification when certain criteria is met.
 SNS itself doesn't match an action to send a message, rather we will use EventBridge for that.
 However since EventBridge will need a rule to send notifications we create the SNS rule first.

 5.1.
 Beginning in the `modules/sns/variables.tf` file you will need to create two variables.